prateepgedupudi/prateepgedupudi.github.io/_posts/2018-02-23-cut-the-cord-to-install-run-and-debug-ios-apps-in-the-xcode-9-x.md

 ---
 layout: post
-title: 'Cut the Cord to Install, Run and Debug iOS Apps in the Xcode 9'
+title: How to Enable Wireless Builds / Run / Debug in Xcode 9 & iOS 11
 subtitle: 'Connect via wireless network  to install, run and debug in Xcode 9 and iOS11 '
 date: 2018-02-23T17:27:35.812Z
 author: prateep_gedupudi